joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 The task involved creating a vectorized version of the cosine similarity in C++ to compare its performance against Python, NumPy, SciPy, and plain C++ implementations.

 Below is my implementation and the average times for calculating the similarity between two random vectors of 640,000 floats.
-Apart from SciPy, these results are probably far from optimal.

 The full details and implementation can be found [here](https://github.com/joseprupi/cosine-similarity-comparison).